-While the majority of books I see on Lulu are traditional novels and nonfiction books, there is a strong contingent of comic book creators too.
+While most books I see on Lulu are traditional novels and nonfiction books, there is a strong contingent of comic book creators, too.
 These artistic storytellers bring vivid tales to life with their art and dialog.
 And while I’ve talked in the past about creating comic books to self-publish, there is a distinct lack of information about graphic novels.

 What Is A Graphic Novel?

 A graphic novel is more than just a long-form comic book or manga.
 Comics serialize stories, usually about people with superpowers.
 And manga has its own unique storytelling and design attributes.

 It is common for a series of comics—called a ‘run’—to be bundled into a graphic novel.
 But graphic novels are better thought of as a novel in the panel-by-panel format that comics and manga use.

 The key difference is that a graphic novel also has a clear novel structure, while a single comic book issue might not.
 So even a comic book run presented as a graphic novel will need to include a beginning, middle, and end, just like a novel.